-This St. Patrick’s Day, as I listen to my favorite Irish music, drink my favorite Irish beer, and eat my favorite “Irish” food, I remember we celebrate Ireland because the Irish came here as immigrants attempting to escape a humanitarian horror… and were feared, unwanted, and unwelcome.
+This St. Patrick’s Day, remember that the Irish who first came to America as immigrants were attempting to escape a humanitarian horror… and were feared, unwanted, and unwelcome.

 I take my truck to the dealer for some work.
 After handing over my keys I walk into the waiting area – a small room with a pot of coffee, a bunch of magazines, and a television on the wall blaring CNN.
 The only other waiting customer is a woman with her head buried in a fast food bag.

 I’ve brought the book Teacher Man with me, a memoir by the Irishman Frank McCort.
 In the chapter I’m reading, McCort is describing an ongoing struggle: He was born in America, but raised in Ireland.
 When he returns to work in New York, he is considered an Irish immigrant.
 But when he returns to study in Dublin, he is labeled a Yankee.
 He is a a foreigner in both the land of his birth and the land of his roots.

 As I try to focus on the story over the sound of the news, more customers make their way in and sit down around me: A very old man in an old cap and oversized sunglasses, and a well-to-do couple who look like they are close to retirement.

 After a few minutes they start the small talk.
 Then a story on the news laments the price of gas, and the woman with the fast food observes out loud that the cost of gas is messed up.

 The husband of the couple agrees with her, then says that the culprit is the ever increasing demand for gas versus the supply.